juniorgasparotto/GraphExpression/README.md

     [2] => C
 ```

-_The final graphs expression, after removal, would look like this:_
+_The final graph expression, after removal, would look like this:_

 ```
 A + B + C